zephyrproject-rtos/zephyr/doc/services/rtio/index.rst

 operations can be converted to a set of DMA transfer descriptors, meaning the hardware does almost all of the real work.

+Cancellation
+************

+Canceling an already queued operation is possible but not guaranteed.
+If the SQE has not yet started, it's likely that a call to :c:func:`rtio_sqe_cancel` will remove the SQE and never run it.
+If, however, the SQE already started running, the cancel request will be ignored.

 Memory pools
 ************